DLR is regulated by the Danish Financial Business Act.

 - The institution’s deposits in Denmark make up more than 3% of the total deposits held by Danish banks in Denmark.

-With its total assets corresponding to 7.5% of Denmark’s GDP, DLR has been designated a SIFI institution.
+DLRs total assets as of Q3 2020 corresponds to 7.6% of Denmark’s GDP (2019), and consequently DLR qualifies as a SIFI institution.
 With such designation comes a special SIFI buffer requirement for DLR’s capital, which is based on an estimate of how systemically important DLR is.
-The requirement has been set at 1% of DLR’s total risk exposure amount and must be covered by CET1 capital.
+The requirement has been set at 1% of DLR’s total risk exposures and must be covered by CET1 capital.